sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 - No wrapper hell: every hook is just one line of code.
 - No implicit dependencies: explicit one certain call for one certain hook.
+- No name collision and overlap props due to flexible data usage.
+- No need for `JSX`.
 - Flexible data usage.
-- No name collision and overlap props due to flexible data usage.
 - Flexible optimization methods:
-  - avoid re-render with hook deps list
+  - Avoid re-render with hook deps list.
-  - `useMemo` hook for memorized values
+  - `useMemo` hook for memorized values.
-  - `useCallback` hook for memorized functions
+  - `useCallback` hook for memorized functions.
-  - `useRef` hook for lifecycle persistent values
+  - `useRef` hook for lifecycle persistent values.

 ## React Hooks